annhanlon/demo2022/README.md

 <param ve-entity eid="Q207383"> <!-- South Orkney Islands -->

 This is a sample visual essay to demonstrate how to use Juncture to build visual essays.
-The banner image features one of NASA's images from the James Webb Space Telescope, showing the edge of the Carina Nebula [^1].
-Here, the first image is a much earlier rendition of a more nearby celestial phenomenon, the movement of the planets.
+The banner image features one of NASA's images from the Hubble Telescope, showing a small region of space in the constellation Fornax [^1].
+To the right, the first image in the essay is a much earlier rendition of a more nearby celestial phenomenon, the movement of the planets.
 This is from the UWM Libraries American Geographical Society Library digital collection featuring the Atlas Novus Coelestis, from 1742.
 <param ve-image fit="contain"
        manifest="https://collections.lib.uwm.edu/iiif/info/celestial/84/manifest.json">